MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-03-Tutorial-3D-step3.md

 ## Conclusion
 You should now be able to run the program.
 Again we can walk over a large texture block.
 Now the block is imported from an external file though instead of built by our code.
 This opens up the avenue to use far more complicated models.
-Also animated models are supported.

 Using the gdx-gltf extension also upgrades the default libGDX shader to PBR (physically based rendering) shaders.
 This allows much more realistic materials, including metallic effects, reflectiveness, etcetera.